 Pain can be very difficult to describe.
-Some people with MS describe it as burning or gnawing, like immersion in ice cold water, or being too painful to touch the skin.
-It can disturb sleep even though you are exhausted.
+Some people with MS describe it as burning or gnawing, like immersion in ice cold water, or it being too painful to touch the skin.
+It can disturb sleep even though you may be exhausted.
 It can also be a stabbing, throbbing or crushing feeling, but often people find it hard to characterise.

 There are a number of MS symptoms that may be classed as pain.
 MS-UK used a survey to ask the MS community to choose words to describe MS related pain and the altered neuropathic sensations they experience.

-Pain can occur in the legs and arms, hands and feet, torso or face – in fact, anywhere on the body.
-It can be symmetrical – for example, occurring in both feet or both arms.
+Pain can occur anywhere in the body.
+It can be symmetrical – for example, occurring in both feet and both arms.
 Or it can be asymmetrical – and present itself on just one side of the body, or in one leg.

 Pain is divided into two categories – acute and chronic.